google-deepmind/mujoco/doc/python.rst

 Structs
 -------

-MuJoCo data structures are exposed as Python classes.
+The bindings include Python classes that expose MuJoCo data structures.
+For maximum performance, these classes provide access to the raw memory used by MuJoCo without copying or buffering.
+This means that some MuJoCo functions (e.g., :ref:`mj_step`) change the content of fields *in place*.
+The user is therefore advised to create their own copies where required.
+For example, when logging the position of a body, one would write ``body_positions.append(data.body('my_body').xpos.copy())``: without the ``.copy()``, the list would contain identical elements, all pointing to the most recent value.

 In order to conform to `PEP 8 <https://peps.python.org/pep-0008/>`__ naming guidelines, struct names begin with a capital letter, for example ``mjData`` becomes ``mujoco.MjData`` in Python.

 All structs other than ``mjModel`` have constructors in Python.
 For structs that have an ``mj_defaultFoo``-style initialization function, the Python constructor calls the default initializer automatically, so for example